squid-cache/squid-cache.github.io/Technology/ProxyPac/InternetExplorerCaching.rst

 == Overview ==

 Most User Agents which implement the proxy autoconfiguration script will call the '''FindProxyForURL()''' once for each object to be fetched.
-This may impose significant overheads to browsing on slower machines, with pages with many, many individual objects, or with a very large amount of JavaScript in the function call.
+This may impose significant overheads to browsing on slower machines, with pages with many, many individual objects, or with a very large amount of javascript in the function call.

 Internet Explorer by default caches the result from the function for that given host - it is known as the '''Automatic Proxy Result Cache'''.
 This results in less calls to the '''FindProxyForURL()''' function and may speed up browsing but it has a number of implications.